 Compensatory Damages Are Available

 Even before you hire a lawyer, you probably have at least a rough idea of the types of damages you want to sue for.
 When you file your lawsuit, you must be as specific as possible.
-A lawyer can help you determine your list of damages.
+A lawyer can help you determine your list of damages and calculate their value and demonstrate how the alleged medical negligence occurred.
 In the meantime, you can find some examples of different types of damages below.
 These may help you as you are putting your list together.

 Personal Injury Lawsuits